Self Care Guide

-Steyning Health Centre offers a range of services as detailed in our services & clinics section.
+Steyning Medical Practice offers a range of services as detailed in our services & clinics section.
 These include general medical advice and treatment, prescriptions, referral services and a range of tests & immunisations.

 Remember to tell your doctor if you have tried or are still taking any self care remedies.

-If the Health Centre is closed you can call NHS 111 for advice or an emergency visit.
+If the Medical Practice is closed you can call NHS 111 for advice or an emergency visit.

 Minor Injuries Unit / Walk-in Centre

 Before going to A&E consider if you would get the right treatment at an MIU or walk-in centre.